rakia drink

 based on thegoodscentscompany.com

-Distilling strains of S. cerevisiae produce congener classes and depending on the still we use, the final flavor profile will be different.
+Distilling strains of S. cerevisiae produce congener classes; depending on our skill, the final flavour profile will be different.

-The distribution of the congeners is dependent on the type of still being used.
+The distribution of the congeners depends on what is still being used.

-The full line – alembic distillation; the dashed line – column distillation, and –*– shows the cut where the higher component is accumulated.
+The entire line is alembic distillation; the dashed line is column distillation, and –*– shows the cut where the higher component is accumulated.

 Distillation